 When it comes to centrepiece decor, the options are endless; from unruly foliage garlands to low level blooms, you have the opportunity to create a striking style thread from end-to-end.

 Or why not let the food to the talking?
-Banquet tables are perfect for serving sharing platters rather than a set meal, so why not keep centrepieces to a minimum if you’re planning a feast for the eyes?
+Banquet tables are perfect for serving sharing platters, so why not keep centrepieces to a minimum if you’re planning a feast for the eyes?